List of Elena of Avalor characters: Jaquins

+Gabe Núñez

-Gabe Núñez (Jorge Diaz) is Elena's close friend and captain of the Royal Guard, which he joined on the day that Elena became crown princess.
+Gabriel "Gabe" Núñez (voiced by Jorge Diaz) is Elena's close friend and captain of the Royal Guard, which he joined on the day that Elena became crown princess.
 His parents are bakers.
 In the book Elena of Avalor: The Essential Guide, it was revealed that Gabe has a secret crush on Elena.

+Mateo

-Mateo de Alva (Joseph Haro) is the royal wizard and Alacazar's grandson who is another one of Elena's close friends.
+Mateo de Alva (voiced by Joseph Haro) is the royal wizard and Alacazar's grandson who is another one of Elena's closest friends.
 He can be shy at times, but is always there to help.
+In the last episode, Mateo playfully vies for Elena's attention, hinting that Mateo has a crush on Elena.

+Chancellor Esteban

-Chancellor Esteban (Christian Lanz) is Elena and Isabel's boastful maternal cousin and Chancellor of Avalor who is formerly part of Elena's Grand Council.
+Chancellor Esteban (voiced by Christian Lanz) is Elena and Isabel's boastful maternal cousin and Chancellor of Avalor who is formerly part of Elena's Grand Council.
 His mother was the sister of Queen Lucia and they were the daughters of Luisa and Francisco.
 Unaware to anyone, he and his old friend Victor Delgado secretly helped Shuriki invade Avalor and he desperately desires to keep this secret out of fear of being rejected by his family.
 His secret is eventually exposed in "The Magic Within", leading Elena to imprison him for his betrayal, but he manages to escape along with the Delgado family and is now currently working with Ash.
 In "Captain Mateo", he gains magical powers after falling into the well of Takaina.
 In "Dreamcatcher", he finally lets go of his past (due to Elena no longer accepting him as a family member) and becomes a sworn ally to Ash and Zopilote.
 In "Coronation Day", it is revealed that the reason why he helped Shuriki in the first place is because he tried to warn his uncle King Raul of Shuriki's plot in the first place, but was ignored.
 He eventually reforms and helps Elena defeat the Four Shades of Awesome.
 Afterwards, Elena finally forgives him for his past crimes.

+Francisco

-Francisco Flores (Emiliano Díez) is Elena, Isabel, and Esteban's maternal grandfather.
+Francisco Flores (voiced by Emiliano Díez) is Elena, Isabel, and Esteban's maternal grandfather.
 He is part of Elena's Grand Council.

+Luisa

-Luisa Flores (Julia Vera) is Elena, Isabel, and Esteban's maternal grandmother.
+Luisa Flores (voiced by Julia Vera) is Elena, Isabel, and Esteban's maternal grandmother.
 She is part of Elena's Grand Council.

+Armando

-Armando (Joe Nunez) is a frazzled castle servant who helps Elena on her journey to the throne.
+Armando Gutierrez (voiced by Joe Nunez) is a frazzled castle servant who helps Elena on her journey to the throne.

 Recurring

+Captain Daniel Turner

-Captain Daniel Turner (Rich Sommer) is the harbor master and Naomi's father.
+Captain Daniel Turner (voiced by Rich Sommer) is the harbormaster and Naomi's father.

+Captain Scarlett Turner

+Captain Scarlett Turner (voiced by Julie Nathanson) is a sea captain and Naomi's mother.

+Rafa

+Rafa de Alva (voiced by Ana Ortiz) is Mateo's mother and Alakazar's daughter.

+Higgins

-Higgins (Mikey Kelley) is a member of Avalor's Royal Guard.
+Higgins (voiced by Mikey Kelley) is a member of Avalor's Royal Guard.
 He regularly serves as Chancellor Esteban's personal assistant and confidante.